 - Water management

-Detailed action plans have been developed for each environmental aspect and are currently under implementation to translate our goals into action in the first EMS cycle (2018-2022).
+Detailed action plans have been developed for each environmental aspect and are currently under implementation to translate our goals into action.

 Main Initiatives & Achievements